OFF

 LEATHER

-Lower impact solutions Leather purchased from either LWG certified/ audited or ICEC certified suppliers
+Lower impact solutions Leather from either LWG certified/ audited or ICEC certified suppliers

 84%